 Let's go through a hypothetical example to see how this works.
 Suppose that Blumsack PetroServices Amalgamated wanted to invest in a new oil refinery.
 What sort of cost of capital might Blumsack PetroServices face?

 Historically, the petroleum industry has financed around 15% to 20% of its activities through debt (you can see this by going to this "Cost of Capital by Sector" web page and looking at the second-to-last column in the petroleum rows, which shows the ratio of debt to equity for firms in this sector).
 So, we could estimate that 15% of Blumsack PetroServices' refinery activity would be financed by debt (just to use a single number).
 Oil company bonds have historically had very high ratings, so we'll assume that Blumsack PetroServices has a long-term bond rating of AAA.
-Looking online at corporate bond yields, we see that a 20-year AAA corporate bond would have a yield of 3.6% (as of the time of this writing).
+Looking online at corporate bond yields, we see that a 20-year AAA corporate bond would have a yield of 2.5% (as of the time of this writing - keep in mind that these rates can and do change frequently).

 Turning now to the cost of equity financing, we need the return on the safe asset; the market risk premium; and the beta for the petroleum industry.
-The yield on the 30-year treasury bond was 2.94% at the time of this writing.
+The yield on the 30-year treasury bond was 2.34% at the time of this writing.
 We can assume a risk premium of 5%, and from the "Cost of Capital by Sector" web page we see that the beta for the petroleum industry is between 1.17 and 1.45 (the beta is in the second column of the table; we'll use 1.45 for this example).
-Thus, the cost of equity for Blumsack PetroServices would be 0.0294 + (1.45 × 0.05) = 0.1, or 10%.
+Thus, the cost of equity for Blumsack PetroServices would be 0.0234 + (1.45 × 0.05) = 0.1, or 10% (Again, I'm rounding here - the answer to more significant digits is 9.59%).

 Assuming that 15% of the refinery was financed through debt and 85% through equity, the WACC for the Blumsack PetroServices refinery project would be: